-- 17 The importing country should identify those elements of its NFCS and their associated objectives relevant to the scope of the request that are to be part of the assessment for example:15 - regulatory and legislative framework; - control and approval programs (for example establishment, process and product programs); - verification or conformity assessment, and audit programs; - monitoring, surveillance, investigation and food safety incident response programs; - enforcement and compliance programs; - stakeholder engagement, communication and rapid alert systems; - system overview monitoring and evaluation programs, or existing conformity assessment schemes and mechanisms; or - any other elements directly relevant to the specific products or programs under consideration.
+- regulatory and legislative framework; - control and approval programs (for example establishment, process and product programs); - · verification or conformity assessment, and audit programs; - monitoring, surveillance, investigation and food safety incident response programs; - · enforcement and compliance programs; - stakeholder engagement, communication and rapid alert systems; - system overview monitoring and evaluation programs, or existing conformity assessment schemes and mechanisms; or - any other elements directly relevant to the specific products or programs under consideration.

-Description on how the importing country's NFCS meets the objectives
+Description and evidence on how the importing country's NFCS meets the objectives

-- 18 On request of the exporting country as relevant to the scope of the request and to facilitate the exporting country in describing its own systems, the importing country should provide information to describe, with appropriate references, the relevant elements and objectives of its NFCS. - 19 In describing its own NFCS or the relevant part, the importing country may include reference to relevant standards, guidelines, and/or codes of practice from Codex or other recognised international standardization bodies.
+- To facilitate the exporting country in describing its own systems, the importing country should describe, with appropriate references, how the elements of its NFCS, as relevant to the scope of the request, achieve each of the identified relevant NFCS objectives. - In describing its own NFCS or the relevant part, the importing country may include reference to relevant international standards (e.g. Codex, OIE, or those set by other recognised international standardization bodies).